szTheory/startingperl.com/README.md

 ### Getting Help

 There are active communities on [Discord](https://discord.com/invite/Mnbj6th) and [Reddit](https://reddit.com/r/perl/).
-For IRC the two main options are #perl on FreeNode #perl (irc.freenode.net) and #perl-help on [irc.perl.org](https://www.irc.perl.org/).
+For IRC the two main options are #perl on FreeNode (irc.freenode.net) and #perl-help on [irc.perl.org](https://www.irc.perl.org/).
 Everyone is really friendly and helpful, so don't hesitate to swing by.
 If you need an IRC program to connect with try [HexChat](https://hexchat.github.io/) for Linux/Windows or [LimeChat](http://limechat.net/mac/) for Mac.
 You can also ask a question on [StackOverflow](https://stackoverflow.com/questions/tagged/perl), or check the [Perl FAQ](https://perldoc.pl/perlfaq).

 ### Keeping Up to Date